EliasEriksson/fullstack-template/README.md

   * password hash of 0 bytes?
 - [ ] test all endpoints
 - [ ] add docstrings to functions and methods
+- [ ] generate new database per test and use multiprocessing for tests to speed up?
 - [ ] email verification?
 ### Frontend
 - [ ] admin CRUD page